allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 ## Abstract

-Cosmos Cash is a platform enabling the issuance of MICA-compliant e-money tokens.
+Cosmos Cash is a platform enabling the issuance of regulatory-compliant E-Money tokens.

+This document defines token fungibility within the Cosmos Cash context and outlines possible approaches and describes the approach chosen for the Cosmos Cash project.
-Two approaches to e-money token Fungibility are outlined.

-Cosmos Cash supports the second approach.
+Two approaches to E-Money token Fungibility are outlined.
+It is decided that Cosmos Cash will support the second approach.

 ## Context

-###EMT:
+Recall that Cosmos Cash is a research project into a Cosmos SDK based, regulatory compliant finance protocol that can host tokens backed by a given fiat currency (or a digital representation thereof).

+Under MiCA regulations a Cosmos Cash token would qualify as an E-Money token since it holds the following properties:
+* It is a crypto asset.
+* It is an electronic surrogate for coins and banknotes and is used for making payments.
+* It maintains a stable value by referring to the value of one fiat currency (1:1 pegging).

+I.e. E-Money tokens are collateralized stablecoins pegged to a given single fiat currency - typically the Euro - and with multiple E-Money issuers a technical challenge arises in terms of token fungibility.

-EMT = e-money token.
+EMT = E-Money token.

 ###Fungibility:

-Fungibility is defined as an absolute, 2 EMTs of the same numeraire are Fungible if they are absolutely interchangeable; as a result, they have the same value.
+Fungibility herein is defined as an absolute, where 2 EMTs of the same numeraire are fungible if they are treated as absolutely interchangeable and, as a result, they have the same value.

-###Fungibilty Approach 1:
+###Fungibility Approach 1:

-Under this approach, the chain will have multiple EMTs - per numeraire.
+Under this approach, Cosmos Cash would have multiple EMTs - per numeraire.
+(The word numeraire translates as "money," "coinage," or "face value" and just means per currency used to measure amounts; i.e. with less specificity, 'per numeraire' means 'per currency'.)

-Suppose n issuers issue EMTs.
+Following Approach 1 leads us to a situation complementing existing blockchain ecosystems where typically there are different stablecoins pegged to the same fiat currency where nominally they have the same value but their exchange rates vary slightly (for example USDC, USDT, BUSD, UST, ...).

-The issuers do not support Fungibility, for example by agreeing to exchange and redeem the EMTs of other issuers.

-EMTs are not Fungible under Approach 1.
+In this 1st approach, issuers do not support Fungibility natively, for example by agreeing to exchange and redeem the EMTs of other issuers, and therefore their EMTs are not fungible according to our definition.

-It is believed that Fungibility Approach 1 gives a poor user experience, akin to a high street where each shop accepts different EUR notes and where shoppers' wallets each contain a subset of the different available EUR notes.
+From a user's perspective this approach gives a poor user experience, akin to a high street where each shop accepts different EUR notes and where shoppers' wallets each contain a subset of the different available EUR notes.

-###Fungibilty Approach 2:
+###Fungibility Approach 2:

-Under this approach, the chain will support one EMT - per numeraire.
+Under this approach, Cosmos Cash would support one EMT - per numeraire.

-Suppose n issuers issue EMTs.
+Under this approach, Cosmos Cash will have multiple e-money providers that issue a single e-money token, per numeraire.
+This is different but similar to the approach implemented by the [Circle](https://www.circle.com/en/) USDC project, where a consortium of organizations issue USDC tokens.

-The issuers agree to support Fungible (at par) exchange and redemption of EMTs from other issuers.
+Issuers agree to support Fungible (at par) exchange and redemption of EMTs from other issuers.

 Because they can always readily exchange EMTs from different issuers at par, users will treat EMTs from different Issuers as homogeneous.